 Market Capitalization vs. Enterprise Value – Yield or times ratios – What is the best to use?

 When it comes to financial ratios, I am sure you know the P/E, or Price to Earnings ratio, but have you used or thought of enterprise value when screening stocks?

 When you see a company’s P/E ratio you may know it shows a company’s valuation comparing its market value to its after tax profits.

 You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortization (EBITDA) from seeing them a few times I am sure.

-But do you know these numbers can be also be used to value and compare companies you are interested in buying?
+But do you know these numbers can be also be used to value and compare companies you are thinking of buying?

-When using any of these ratios, it is important to understand how each shows a different part of a company’s income statement and that affects their usefulness.
+When using these ratios, it is important to understand how each shows a different part of a company’s income statement and that affects their usefulness.

 Some valuation ratios work better than others and understanding these basics can help you choose the best companies that meet your investment strategy.